-3 Spatio-Temporal Surface Deformation in Cascadia and Alaska
+4 Spatio-Temporal Surface Deformation in Cascadia and Alaska

-If buckling of the overriding continental crust is indeed occurring, one should be able to observe it on surface displacement data.
-To ascertain this, we analyze all three components of GPS recording (two horizontal and one vertical) in Cascadia and Alaska to study the 3D deformation of the continental crust as a function of space.
+If bending of the overriding continental crust is indeed occurring, such phenomenon should manifest itself on surface displacement data.
+Here, we analyze all three components of GPS recording (two horizontal and one vertical) in Cascadia and Alaska to study the 3D deformation of the continental crust as a function of space.

-Equally importantly, buckling of continental crusts should have a temporal signature.
-In other words, a structure undergoing buckling should demonstrate vertical and horizontal displacements that are a function of time.
-Buckling, however, cannot go on forever.
-If the strain rate remains constant, the structure will experience pastic deformation.
-On the other hand, if the stresses are reduced or eliminated, the structure will revert to its original state as the initial buckling is elastic.
+Equally importantly, bending of continental crusts should have a temporal signature.
+In other words, a structure undergoing bending should demonstrate vertical and horizontal displacements that are a function of time.
+Bending, however, cannot go on forever.
+If the strain rate remains constant with time, the structure will experience pastic deformation.
+On the other hand, if the stresses are reduced or eliminated, the structure will revert to its original state as the initial bending is elastic.

-Although we observe the overriding plate in subduction zones is buckling, we do not 216 see any large-scale permanent folding structures that would point to plastic deformation.
-217 Moreover, as mentioned above, the average compressive stress exerted by spreading ridges is 218 approximately 25 MPa (Solomon et al., 1980) and the average yield strength of continental 219 lithosphere is close to 400 MPa (Brace & Kohlstedt, 1980; Burov, 2011), which implies 220 221 that one should expect buckling to be the predominant deformation mechanism (instead of plastic or brittle behavior) of the overriding continental wedge.
-Therefore, it is resonable 222 to conclude that the stresses causing buckling of continental plates are getting reduced or 223 eliminated at certain times - resulting in a collapse of the continental plate.
-224
+Although we observe the overriding plate in subduction zones is bending, we do not see any large-scale permanent folding structures, thereby eliminating plastic and brittle deformation.
+Moreover, as mentioned above, the average compressive stress exerted by spreading ridges is approximately 25 MPa (Solomon et al., 1980) and the average yield strength of continental lithosphere is close to 400 MPa (Brace & Kohlstedt, 1980; Burov, 2011), which implies that one should expect bending to be the predominant deformation mechanism (instead of plastic or brittle behavior) of the overriding continental wedge.
+Therefore, it is resonable to conclude that the stresses causing bending of continental plates are getting reduced or eliminated at certain times - resulting in a collapse of the continental plate.

-Below, we show that geodetic observations previously interpreted as slow slip, are in fact a surface manifestation of the buckling of the overriding continental crust and its subsequent rapid collapse on top of the subducting oceanic slab.
-We also demonstrate that the buckling and collapse of the overriding plate occurs periodically at subduction zones.
+Below, we show that geodetic observations previously interpreted as slow slip, are in fact a surface manifestation of the bending of the overriding continental crust and its subsequent rapid collapse on top of the subducting oceanic slab.
+We also demonstrate that the bending and collapse of the overriding plate occurs periodically at subduction zones.

-3.1 Displacements due to Buckling and Collapse
+4.1 Displacements due to Bending and Collapse

-As argued above, buckling of the overriding plate in subduction zones is followed by a 230 collapse phase.
-Figure 5 shows a schematic of the expected temporal evolution of vertical 231 (blue) and horizontal (red) displacements of four locations A, B, C, and D, (Figure 2) on the 232 surface of a continental plate through a single buckling and collapse cycle.
-Spatial displace-233 ment patterns in Figure 5 are made to be consistent with the numerical static modeling 234 results shown in Figure 3.
-The magnitude of the horizontal displacement is expected to 235 decrease monotonically from the corner of the accretionary wedge (location A) landward as 236 depicted by the decreasing range of the horizontal displacement moving from A through D. 237 The vertical displacement, however, is small at location A, attains a maximum at location 238 C, and tapers off to a small value further landwards (location D).
-239
+As argued above, bending of the overriding plate in subduction zones is followed by a collapse phase.
+Figure 6 shows a schematic of the expected temporal evolution of vertical (blue) and horizontal (red) displacements of four locations A, B, C, and D, (Figure 2) on the surface of a continental plate through a single bending and collapse cycle.
+Spatial displacement patterns in Figure 6 are made to be consistent with the numerical static modeling results shown in Figure 3.
+The magnitude of the horizontal displacement is expected to decrease monotonically from the corner of the accretionary wedge (location A) landward as depicted by the decreasing range of the horizontal displacement moving from A through D. The vertical displacement, however, is small at location A, attains a maximum at location C, and tapers off to a small value further landwards (location D).